msuhanov/regf/Windows registry file format specification.md

 0x0004|KEY_HIVE_ENTRY|Is the root key for this hive 0x0008|KEY_NO_DELETE|This key can't be deleted 0x0010|KEY_SYM_LINK|This key is a symlink (a target key is specified as a UTF-16LE string (REG_LINK) in a value named "SymbolicLinkValue", example: *\REGISTRY\MACHINE\SOFTWARE\Classes\Wow6432Node*)
-0x0020|KEY_COMP_NAME|Name is an ASCII string, possibly an extended ASCII string (otherwise it is a UTF-16LE string) 0x0040|KEY_PREDEF_HANDLE|Is a predefined handle (a handle is stored in the *Number of key values* field)
+0x0020|KEY_COMP_NAME|Key name is an ASCII string, possibly an extended ASCII string (otherwise it is a UTF-16LE string) 0x0040|KEY_PREDEF_HANDLE|Is a predefined handle (a handle is stored in the *Number of key values* field)

 The following bits are also used as of Windows Vista: